goessner/microjam/docs/installationGuide.md

 > git push -u origin master
 ```
 > ### Explanation
 > Please note, that use of these terminal commands is necessary for the first time file transfer to GitHub only.
+So having done that once, you can forget it forever.

-The result of that action on your GitHub account page will be something like this ...
+The result of that action on your GitHub account page will be something like this ... (refresh page!)

 <figure>
   <img src="./img/mu-jam.14.png">